elpatron68/SnowRunner-Tool/Readme.md

 ### Logging

 The App creates log files in the directory `%LOCALAPPDATA%\SRT`.
+You can easily access this folder from the *File* - *Show log files* menu.

 If you need help from the developer, open an issue at [Github](https://github.com/elpatron68/SnowRunner-Tool/issues), describe the problem and attach the log file.